AlainParadis/designschool/_setups/mac.md

 title: "macOS Setup"
 level: setup
 brightspace:
+links: |
+  - <a href="https://support.apple.com/en-ca/guide/disk-utility/dskutl14079/mac" target="_blank">Apple Support Erase a Drive</a>
 video: "https://www.youtube.com/embed/videoseries?list=PL4qBMvigUSLC801w73wa2lidM9d61x0aE"
 downloads:
 description: "Let's get your Mac set up for the semester.
-We'll create a file structure, make sure you have backups and more."
+Some important Finder preferences need to be changed.
+We'll create a folder structure so that you stay organized during the semester.
+We'll need to ensure you have proper backups of your work.
+If you're a returning students, you'll need to archive past semesters' work."
 details: |
   In order to keep all course files organized, you'll create a folder for each course inside a Semester One folder.
 Place the Semester One folder inside of either a <a href="http://drive.google.com" title="Google Drive" target="_blank">Google Drive</a> or a <a href="http://www.dropbox.com" title="Dropbox Cloud Storage" target="_blank">Dropbox.com</a> folder.
 Once you're done, drag your Semester One folder to the Sidebar of a Finder window.